Continued from My Worlds Collide

 He boosted it and said, “Don’t turn off the engine until you get home.
 The battery needs time to charge.”

 Off I drove to the garden, filled the trunk with produce, and started driving off toward a lane that looked like the road out of there.
 But it wasn’t the road.
 It was part of the field that had been watered all day and it was really sandy soil.
-When I realised I shouldn’t have gone there, it was too late.
+When I realized I shouldn’t have gone there, it was too late.

 I felt the car sinking and it felt like it was going to sink all the way.
 I put it in park, got out and waved over the shirtless guy that gave me a boost.
 When he saw how deep the car had gone under, he said, “Oh, crap, why did you turn down this way?
 This is really bad.
 I have to call Frank.”